jawahermut/CustomerDataCleaning/README.md

 ## overview
 This project is focused on cleaning and standardizing the layoffs dataset, which tracks layoffs across companies worldwide.
 The project follows a series of steps to ensure that the data is clean, standardized, and ready for analysis.

+## Key Steps in the Process:
+- Schema Creation: A new schema WorldLayoffs is created to organize the data.
+- Data Staging: A new staging table layoffs_staging is created to hold a copy of the original data for data cleaning.
+- Data Cleaning: Several steps are applied to clean the data, including removing duplicates, standardizing fields, and handling NULL or empty values.